energinet-singularity/scada-parser/README.md

  ....,\
 ]

-### File handling / Output
+### File handling / Input

-The output will be a file located on the volume in the folder /data/'file_name.xxx'.
+The input will be a file located on the volume in the folder /data/'file_name.xxx'.
+The usecase is very specific to the format of the file provided and therefore there is no option to specify another file/folder to the script.
+It would have been easy to give the option to do so but since you would have to rewrite the shape of the input data in the script anyways it have been choosen to not give the filepath as an environment variable.

 ## Getting Started